sellvana/sellvana/README.md

 3. Create database and db user for sellvana (make sure db collation is utf8_general_ci)
 4. Open the selvana folder in browser
 5. Follow the steps in the installation wizard
-6. Once intalled, you'll be redirected to frontend
+6. Once installed, you'll be redirected to frontend
 7. Open **admin** at `{webroot}/sellvana/admin` (should be already logged in with user info from the wizard)
 8. Go to **Modules > Manage Modules**, set modules you'd like to use to `REQUESTED` run level, click **Save**